miglesiassarria/zabbix-server/README.md

 ### Zabbix database as Docker container
 To be able to connect to database we would need one to be running first.
-Easiest way to do that is to use another docker image.
-For this purpose you can use [monitoringartist/zabbix-db-mariadb](https://registry.hub.docker.com/u/monitoringartist/zabbix-db-mariadb) image as database.
+The easiest way to do that is to use another docker image.
+For this purpose you can use [zabbix/zabbix-db-mariadb](https://registry.hub.docker.com/u/monitoringartist/zabbix-db-mariadb) image as database.

 For more information about monitoringartist/zabbix-db-mariadb see [README of zabbix-db-mariadb](https://github.com/monitoringartist/zabbix-xxl/tree/master/Dockerfile/zabbix-db-mariadb).